 This test measures the amount of antimitochondrial antibodies (AMA) in the blood.
 The production of AMA is strongly associated with primary biliary cirrhosis (PBC).
 PBC is an autoimmune disorder that causes inflammation and scarring of the bile ducts inside the liver.
 It is found most frequently in women between the ages of 35 and 60.
 PBC blocks the flow of bile and causes progressive liver damage.
 About 90% of those affected by PBC will have significant concentrations of antimitochondrial antibodies.

 There are several types of AMA designated as M1, M2, M3, M5, and M6.
 The M2 type has been found to be the most strongly associated with PBC, while the others may also be found in other conditions.
 Some laboratories have started to offer both AMA-M2 and AMA tests, as well as other rarer antibodies associated with PBC.

 A blood sample is obtained by inserting a needle into a vein in the arm

-The AMA test is ordered to help diagnose primary biliary cirrhosis (PBC).
-It may be ordered by itself or along with other autoantibodies such as anti-nuclear antibodies (ANA) and smooth muscle antibodies (SMA) to help detect PBC and distinguish it from other conditions that may be causing autoimmune-related liver damage.
+The mitochondria antibody test (AMA test) is ordered to help diagnose primary biliary cirrhosis (PBC).
+It may be ordered by itself or along with other tests for autoantibodies such as antinuclear antibodies (ANA) and smooth muscle antibodies (SMA) to help detect PBC and distinguish it from other conditions that may be causing autoimmune-related liver damage.
 The AMA-M2 test is being offered by some laboratories as well as the AMA test.